 - Via the online TreasuryDirect portal

-- With an individual’s tax refund
+- With your tax refund

 TreasuryDirect is administered by the U.S. Treasury Department and is available on a 24-7 basis.
 When you buy through this portal, you agree to accept a secure online account in place of an old-fashioned bond certificate.
 While you won’t have the satisfaction of holding a valuable piece of paper, you also won’t have to worry about losing your bond.
 (Although, as registered securities, I-bonds are impossible to lose – after verifying your identity and buying history, the Treasury Department will happily replace lost certificates.)